-- (a) Represents costs related to impairment of property, equipment and right-of-use assets for stores and intangible assets. - (b) Represents the wages subsidy received from the Canadian government under the COVID-19 Economic Response Plan.
+- (a) Represents costs related to impairment of property, equipment and right-of-use assets for stores and intangible assets. - (b) Represents non-recurring costs related to implementation and configuration of software solutions. - (c) Represents the wages and rent subsidies received from the Canadian government under the COVID-19 Economic Response Plan.